jrivas112/cse15l-lab-reports/labs/lab3.md

         assertArrayEquals(new int[]{}, ArrayExamples.reversed(input1));
     }
 ```
-3.The symptom, as the output of running the tests (provide it as a screenshot of running JUnit with at least the two inputs above)
+3. The symptom, as the output of running the tests (provide it as a screenshot of running JUnit with at least the two inputs above)
 ### Successful Test
 These are the inputs that doesn't induce test failure, as mentioned above.
 ![Alt text](images/successfultest.png "Successful Test")